aymuos15/InstaMatch/README.md

   - [ ] Mention properly in the docs/functions whether the gt or both gt and pred go through the connected components function.
 - [ ] 3D Unit tests and corresponding visualisations.
 - [ ] Add variable threshold options.
-- [ ] Make one function which can handle lol.
+- [ ] Make one function which can handle all.
 Something like \
 ```instance-sensitive metric(pred, gt, matching_style, base_metric, threshold)```
 - [ ] [LOT OF WORK BUT IMPORTANT] - Make visualisations of the matching for all of the metrics.
 - [ ] Make a requirements.txt